-The idea, then, is that programs may designate one upper-division course as a "stealth GE," counting for their majors' UDGE without appearing in the general GE pattern.
+The idea, then, is that programs may designate one or more upper-division courses as "stealth GE," counting for their majors' UDGE without appearing in the general GE pattern.
+Students searching in the Seawolf Scheduler or on the advising website will not be able to find these "met-in-major" courses, so they will not try to enroll in them and be frustrated by finding they are restricted to majors only.

-For departments considering adopting a met-inmajor course, here are some points to consider:
+For departments considering adopting met-in-major courses, here are some points to consider:

-1. If you're worried about losing units in your major due to the new GE pattern, allowing a met-in-major course may alleviate some of that problem by letting students double-count a course they're taking anyway.

-2. The price of this double-counting is that the course content must be modified to include the integrative pieces.
-Again, this is a requirement for courses in the GE program, not an attempt to hijack the learning outcomes of the major.

-3. Recall that, to take a UDGE course, a student must have completed all lower-division courses in that area (B, C, or D).
-This means that programs will want to choose their met-in-major courses carefully so as not to create bottlenecks for students who are advanced in their major but behind in GE.

-- B. Programs may choose at most one GE area (B, C, or D) in which to offer met-in-major UDGE courses (students may only take up to 3 units as met-in-major per major).
-This does not preclude departments from offering UDGE courses that are open to all students in any GE Area (B, C, D) for which the course meets the Course Approval Criteria and the requirements in Section II, above. - C. The "Met-in-Major" UDGE course program will be subject to review at the next GE Program Review (in 2022-23).
+- 1. If you're worried about losing units in your major due to the new GE pattern, allowing a met-in-major course may alleviate some of that problem by letting students double-count a course that they're taking anyway. - 2.
+The price of this double-counting is that the course content must be modified to include the integrative pieces.
+Again, this is a requirement for courses in their GE capacity, not an attempt to hijack the learning outcomes of the major. - 3.
+Recall that, to take a UDGE course, a student must have completed all lower-division courses in that area (B, C, or D).
+This means that programs will want to choose their met-in-major courses carefully so as not to create bottlenecks for students who are advanced in their major but behind in GE. - 4.
+For some majors, there is no single course that is taken by all upper-division students.
+In that case, it is possible to designate multiple courses as Met-in-Major, as long as each individually meets the requirements.
+These courses should all be in the same GE area, and each student in the program will get met-in-major credit for that area only. - B. Programs may choose at most one GE area (B, C, or D) in which to offer met-in-major UDGE courses (students may only take up to 3 units as met-in-major per major).
+This does not preclude departments from offering UDGE courses that are open to all students in any GE Area (B, C, D) for which the course meets the Course Approval Criteria and the requirements above. - C. The "Met-in-Major" UDGE course program will be subject to review at the next GE Program Review (in 2022-23).
 At that time, the GE subcommittee and EPC will make a determination about whether to continue this part of the UDGE program, or to have all UDGE open to all students regardless of major.
 This decision will be based on assessment data from this program, including a study of how the GE experience and outcomes are affected by the mix of disciplines represented among the students.

 The Met-in-Major concept is a bit clunky, and the committee is also concerned about how it reduces the "generality" of UDGE.
-It's also possible that programs may not need it - they may have upperdivision courses that both count toward the major and are accessible to the general population.
-So we consider this "Met-in-Major" provision to be experimental, and we recommend that the next GE program review follow up to make an evidencebased decision about its usefulness.
+It's also possible that programs may not need it - they may have upper-division courses that both count toward the major and are accessible to the general population.
+So GERS considers this "Met-in-Major" provision to be experimental and recommends that the next GE program review reconsider its utility based on evidence collected over the first five years of its implementation.